dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

       1 + 1
     end; // returns 2

-But in addition to returning a value normally, a block can use a :term:`nonlocal exit`.
-This allows the block to exit at any time, optionally returning a value.
+But in addition to returning a value normally, a :drm:`block` can use a :term:`nonlocal exit`.
+This allows the :drm:`block` to exit at any time, optionally returning a value.
 In some ways, it is similar to the ``goto`` statement, the ``break`` statement, or the POSIX ``longjmp`` function.
-To use a nonlocal exit, specify a name in the parentheses following a ``block`` statement.
+To use a nonlocal exit, specify a name in the parentheses following a :drm:`block` statement.
 Dylan binds this name to an :term:`exit function` which can be called from anywhere within the block or the functions it calls.
 The following block returns either ``"Weird!"`` or ``"All's well."``,